jonathan-milan-pollock/demos/css/1-css-selectors-and-specificity/chapter-1/chapter-1.md

 }
 ```

-- Example 13
+### Shorthand Properties Quirks

-## Shorthand Properties Quirks
+#### 1. Omitting Values

-1. If you omit values and only specify the values concerned with the others will get their initial values (NOT their cascaded values)
+- if you omit values and only specify the values concerned with the others will get their initial values (NOT their cascaded values)

 ```css
 div {